shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 }
 ```

-- `getTodos` function is used to fetch all the to-do items present in our smart contract.
-In `getTodos`, we shall call the `_taskCount` function, which gives us the total number of to-dos, and then we run a loop and fetch all to-do and add it to a list.
-Once we have all the to-dos, we can set `isLoading` to `false` and call `notifyListeners` from the `Provider` package to update our UI.
+In `getTodos`, we call the `_taskCount` function which gives us the total number of to-dos, and then we use a loop to fetch all to-do items and add them to a list.
+Once we have all the to-dos, we can set `isLoading` to false and call `notifyListeners` from the `Provider` package to update our UI.

-- In `addTask`, we accept the task name as a parameter, set `isLoading` to `true`, and then call `_createTask` function using `_contract` object and passing `taskNameData` as parameter.
-- In `updateTask`, we accept the `id` of the task and the updated `taskNameData` and make a transaction using our credentials to the smart contract.
+In `addTask`, we accept the task name as a parameter, set `isLoading` to true, and then call the `_createTask` function using `_contract` object and passing `taskNameData` as a parameter. `updateTask` accepts the `id` of the task and the updated `taskNameData` to make a transaction using our credentials to the smart contract.
 Notice that we are sending `id` as an instance of `BigInt` because the web3dart package requires all the numbers in `BigInt` format.
-- `deleteTask` function will accept the `id` of the task to be deleted and call the `_deleteTask` function of our contract to delete that particular task from `todos` mapping in the smart contract.
+The `deleteTask` function will accept the `id` of the task to be deleted and call the `_deleteTask` function of our contract to delete that particular task from the `todos` mapping in the smart contract.

-- `toggleComplete` function will accept the `id` of a task, and it will toggle the value of the `isComplete` boolean value in our smart contract.
-- At the end of the `addTask`, `updateTask`, `deleteTask`, and `toggleComplete` function we are calling `getTodos` to fetch the updated list of todos to update the UI.
+The `toggleComplete` function will accept the `id` of a task, and it will toggle the value of the `isComplete` boolean value in our smart contract.
+At the end of the `addTask`, `updateTask`, `deleteTask`, and `toggleComplete` function we are calling `getTodos` to fetch the updated list of todos to update the UI.
 Alternatively, you can also update the local to-do list before calling the smart contract function to show the result instantaneously and update the list in the background.

 Create a `Task` model class in `TodoListModel` to store the list of to-dos.